 - What do I need to feel supported now?

-Your responses to these questions will frame your situation in a way that will help you see things more clearly and make you more solution-oriented.
+Your responses to these questions will frame your situation in a way that helps you see things more clearly and find solutions.
 It will put you back into the driver’s seat so that you can take charge of your life.

 This exercise will also make it easier for you to learn how to accept the things that you cannot change.
-Although this may seem difficult to do at first, learning the art of surrendering to a higher force will give you the courage and strength to deal with the uncertainties of life.
+Although this may seem difficult to do at first, learning the art of surrendering will give you the courage and strength to deal with the uncertainties of life.

-Like a voyager at sea, you will be able to navigate your ship during storms and choppy waters by adjusting your sails and following your true north.
-And when the sun does come out, you can step out onto the deck and admire the expansive vistas that lie ahead in the distant horizon, and all the promises that it will bring to you.
+Like a voyager at sea, you can navigate your ship during storms and choppy waters by adjusting your sails and following your true north.
+And when the sun shines again, you can step out onto the deck, and admire the expansive vistas that lie ahead in the distant horizon, full of promise and hope.

 All my best on your journey,